ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

 An often repeated statement says that *due to a simple "symmetry argument"* the points occupied in the course of time by a particle subject to a central force field are all contained in a plane.
 Let see how such symmetry argument can be construed.

-Assuming empty space to have no preferred direction, any directi
+Assuming empty space to have no preferred direction, any direction